 What if I don’t understand what you’re talking about?

 Questions are welcome.
-Feel free to ask someone seated near you after the service or see Pastor Nathan or Pastor Tami who are available to greet everyone in the foyer after the service.
+Feel free to ask someone seated near you after the service or see Pastor Nathan or Pastor Tracy who are available to greet everyone in the foyer after the service.